leamarxen/ENV-540-Floodnet/README.md

 # Instructions to run Evaluation.ipynb

-## download the trained model parameters here : https://drive.google.com/file/d/18zRjxfEl7Ipsswb4UnvnMeCPnAoeDoAI/view?usp=sharing
+To run the code, you need the trained model parameters to be downloaded here : https://drive.google.com/file/d/18zRjxfEl7Ipsswb4UnvnMeCPnAoeDoAI/view?usp=sharing

+To run,
 # create a local virtual environment in the venv folder
 >>>> python -m venv venv
 # increase the memory of CUDA by setting the parameter of the following environment variable (to be able to load the trained model)